Quantum-Accelerators/quacc/docs/src/install/codes.md

 If you plan to use xTB with QuAcc, you will need to install the [xtb-python](https://github.com/grimme-lab/xtb-python) interface.
 This can be done via `conda install -c conda-force xtb-python`.

+## Psi4

+If you plan to use [Psi4](https://github.com/psi4/psi4) with QuAcc, you will need to install it prior to use.
+This can be done via `conda install -c psi4 psi4`.

 ## DFTB+

 If you plan to use DFTB+ (which includes a separate interface to xTB) with QuAcc, you will need to install [DFTB+](https://dftbplus.org/).
 This can be done via `conda install -c conda-force dftbplus`.